WesselSmit/web-app-from-scratch-1920/README.md

 - [x] Allow users to filter (copyright/public domain)
 - [x] Allow users to sort (new/old)
 - [ ] Fetch data in bulks (per month)
-- [ ] Separate templates from code by putting them in a JSON/text file and fetching this in JS
+- [ ] Separate templates from code by putting them in a separate JSON/text file and fetching this in JS
 - [ ] Create a better "content management" function that only inserts content instead of content and HTML

 # Credits